MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/Labs/03-configure-semantic-model.md

 In this lab, you'll commence developing the data model.
 It will involve creating relationships between tables, and then configuring table and column properties to improve the friendliness and usability of the data model.
 You'll also create hierarchies and quick measures.

-In this lab you learn how to:
+In this lab, you learn how to:

 - Create model relationships.
 - Configure table and column properties.